Owyhee Airport

 Owyhee Airport (FAA LID: 1ØU) is a public use airport located 4 nmi west of the central business district of Owyhee, in Elko County, Nevada, United States.
 It is owned by the Shoshone-Paiute Tribes and is located within the Duck Valley Indian Reservation.

 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

 History

 The airport was built by the United States Army Air Forces about 1942, and was known as Owyhee Flight Strip.
 It was an emergency landing airfield for military aircraft on training flights.
 It was closed after World War II, and was turned over for local government use by the War Assets Administration (WAA).

 Facilities and aircraft

 Owyhee Airport covers an area of 728 acre at an elevation of 5377 ft above mean sea level.
 It has one runway designated 5/23 with an asphalt surface measuring 4700 by 60 ft.
-For the 12-month period ending June 30, 2012, the airport had 50 general aviation aircraft operations, an average of 4 per month.
+For the 12-month period ending August 31, 2022, the airport had 1,980 aircraft operations, an average of 38 per week, 91% general aviation, and 9% military.